opencmii/codecharge/README.md

 ##Benefits

-* Provides CodeChargeStudio developers with a clf compliant design template for existing and new projects, starting with the boew-intranet-theme.
-A demo application featuring it is underway.
+* Provides CodeChargeStudio developers with a clf compliant Master Template for existing and new projects, starting with the boew-intranet-theme.
-* simplify interface language management by capturing all values in separate external resource text files.
+* Only one web page per subject, regardless of the number of user languages or theme used.
-* Allow conversion of existing static page based web clf site into a consolidated data driven web application.
+* Interface language labels completely separated from the page, managed in simple text based resource text files.
-* Truly separates look and feel format and content development for the web development team.
+* Static text content pages can have all translated text saved on same page yet only one language shown for better configuration control.
-* Reuse wet-boew-php sub-project meta-data definition to facilitate migration.
+* Truly separates look and feel format and content development for easier web development effort.

 * Conforms to WCAG 2.0 AA
 * Uses WAI-ARIA to enhance accessibility